undergrad-partner-school

 Test Scores

-Out of the number of applicants who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 24% and ACT scores 3%.
+Out of the number of those who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 24% and ACT scores 3%.
 The percent of freshmen who submitted ACT Composite scores in the range between 30-36 was 21, 49 between 24-29, 27 in the range between 18-23, and 3 between 12-17.

 Retention Rate

-What is the freshman retention rate?
-The freshman retention rate is the percentage of full-time students who entered the institution as freshmen in the previous academic year and returned for the fall term of the current academic year.
+The freshman retention rate is the percentage of college or university newcomers who return for their sophomore year.
 This piece of data is important as it can reveal to the prospective students how many freshmen liked the school enough to return to it as sophomores.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
 The six-year graduation rate at this institution stands at 60%.